spatie/laravel-open-telemetry/docs/introduction.md

 Jaeger and similar tools can calculate averages and display very interesting statistics around the measurements made.
 This will greatly help you understand how your application as a whole is performing.

 This package isn't a full implementation of everything Open Telemetry has to offer.
-It's goal is to provide the easiest way to work with traces and span in a Laravel app.
+Its goal is to provide the easiest way to work with traces and span in a Laravel app.